the-ted/org-mind-map/README.md

 ## Including images BETA

    You can also now include PNG files.
 These will be included as sub-headings.
-The images are currently scaled to a max width of 200px.
+The images are currently scaled to a rectangle of 100px by 100px.
 This may be updated in the future.

 For example,